warifp/laravel-mail-preview/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-mail-preview.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-mail-preview)

-This package introduces a new `preview` mail driver for Laravel that when selected will render the content of the sent email and save it as both `.html` and `.eml` files.
+This package contains `preview` mail driver that will save all sent mails as `html` and `eml` on disk.

+Additionally, the package can, whenever a mail is sent, inject a link to the contents of the sent mail in the response.

 ## Support us